Dornbi/plane-pilot/development.md

 ## Compiling the C64 code

+The C64 code is mostly written in C. The files have a .cc extenstion because they use some C++ features. oscar64 can optimize code pretty well, so only the most critical parts are written in assembly.

 Compiling the C64 code needs the install the [oscar64](https://github.com/drmortalwombat/oscar64/blob/main/README.md) cross-compiler and `make`.
 You may need to adjust `OSCAR64_INCLUDE` in the [c64o/Makefile]().

 ```bash